guyinatuxedo/sqlite3Docs/actual/string_processing.md

 # String Processing

-So this is the process of how sqlite will interpret string sql queries.

-## Parsing
+So this document describes how sqlite3 will parse a sql query, and generate the corresponding vdbe code which will actually execute the query.

-So the function which actually handles parsing will be the `sqlite3RunParser` function located in the `tokenize.c` file.
-This function will use the `sqlite3GetToken` function to tokenize parts of the inputed sql.
+So the function actually responsible for parsing the sql query is the `sqlite3RunParser` function.This function will use the `sqlite3GetToken` function to tokenize parts of the imputed sql.
 A few things, the max sql len is defined by `mxSqlLen`.

 One thing to note.
-There is a `Parse` struct that is passed around to the various parsing functionallity.
+There is a `Parse` struct that is passed around to the various parsing functionality.
 It can be found in `sqlite3.c`.

 ## Tokenization